 4. Pros and Cons of Continuation Patterns

-Trading continuation candlestick patterns offers clear advantages but requires vigilance regarding specific risks.
+Trading continuation candlestick patterns offers clear advantages for trend-following traders, but requires strict vigilance regarding specific structural risks.
+Understanding these strengths and limitations is crucial for building a probabilistic edge.

 5. Common Mistakes and How to Avoid Them